Apteco/py-apteco/docs/source/tutorials/tutorial_02.rst

     >>> cost = my_session.variables["boCost"]

-The ``Variable`` object has attributes providing information about the variable:
+The :class:`Variable` object has attributes providing information about the variable:

 .. code-block:: python